Advertisement

 FY 2013 request: $190.4 million, all RDT&E. This was actually a $34 million increase, to fund the Secretary of Defense directed COCOM Exercise extended test program.

 The US Army was planning to field 5 Orbits (1 EMD and 4 Procurement) between FY 2013-2017, and a low-rate production decision was due in September 2012.
-If they change their minds and go ahead with low-rate production, a full-rate production would be expected in November 2014, with procurement running until 2022.
+Procurement would have run for another 10 years.
+Now it won’t, with just 1 demonstration system protecting Washington, and another in Strategic Reserve.

-That seems unlikely.
-On the other hand, with border surveillance growing as a security concern amidst Mexico’s Cartel Wars, cruise missile defense still a weakness in the medium term, and US military operating costs likely to be a growing issue, the question is what the Pentagon proposes as a JLENS replacement.
+On the other hand, with border surveillance growing as a security concern amidst Mexico’s Cartel Wars, cruise missile defense still a weakness, and US military operating costs becoming a growing issue, the question is what the Pentagon proposes as a JLENS replacement.

 JLENS: Contracts & Key Events